Trev241/bard/README.md

 10. `join`

-## Receiving vocal instructions

-**_WARNING!_** _These features are based on an [experimental extension](https://github.com/imayhaveborkedit/discord-ext-voice-recv) of the discordpy wrapper.
-They can break at any time!_

-You can instruct Bard by issuing your commands vocally while on a call with her.
-Usually, this would mean first typing out `?join` while on a call and then just saying your commands out aloud.
-While on call, Bard will try to decipher intent from your speech using [picovoice's Rhino](https://picovoice.ai/platform/rhino/).

-To ask Bard to play a song, simply say "Play some music".
-If Bard correctly heard you, she will reply asking you to name the song that you want to play followed by silence.
-This silence is your cue to speak.
-After saying the name of your song, wait patiently since transcription can take time.
-Once the transcription is a success, Bard will look up your query on YouTube and queue the most relevant result.
-All of this is essentially the same as typing out the `?play` command but instead done vocally with zero keyboard interaction.

-You can get a list of all speech to intent patterns by giving the command `?intents`

-_Remember!
-Due to technical reasons, Bard will only listen to the **first speaker** who invited her to the voice channel's current session.
-So to make yourself the priority speaker, just disconnect Bard and invite her to the call yourself using_ `?join`.

-Bard also features wake word support, thanks to [picovoice's Porcupine](https://picovoice.ai/docs/porcupine/).
-This feature is currently disabled though but will work fine if enabled.
-It can be cumbersome because Bard will receive commands only after you say "OK Bard" every time for each command.

 ## Known issues

 1. The bot cannot play age restricted videos.
-A temporary workaround is to simply query a reposted version of the video that has not yet been flagged.
+A temporary workaround is to simply queue a reposted version of the video that has not yet been flagged.

-2. Since the bot was created with private use in mind, it does not support use across multiple guilds at once.
+2. It does not support use across multiple guilds at once.

-3. The launcher relies on the bot to notify it whenever it exits.
-This can be problematic if the bot unexpectedly crashes and fails to make a POST request to the server.

-4. Some dependencies update with breaking changes.
+3. Some dependencies update with breaking changes.
 There's nothing that can be done about it other than freezing the requirements at a specific version.
 You may do this if you wish in your clone/fork of the repository.
 I've chosen not to since YT especially can undergo huge API changes which will require a library update anyways and some inevitable rewrite.

+4. At times, YouTube may flag you as a bot.
+This will prevent you from being able to queue any songs.
+You can resolve this issue by updating yt-dlp or providing a cookie file.